-The Refugee Employment and Employability Initiative builds on the momentum associated with supporting refugees from Ukraine to create a basis for system-wide global support from employers for refugees that extends across conflict contexts.
+The Refugee Employment and Employability Initiative builds on the momentum associated with supporting refugees from Ukraine to accelerate system-wide global support from employers for refugees that extends across conflict contexts.

 The Initiative has three objectives:

-Since 24 February 2022, over 6 million refugees from Ukraine have crossed borders into neighbouring countries.
-The war is widely recognised as the worst conflict in Europe since WWII and adds to the estimated 31 million people worldwide who have been displaced across borders as a result of persecution, conflict, violence and human rights violations (UNHCR, 2021).
+Since 24 February 2022, nearly 8 million refugees from Ukraine have crossed borders into neighbouring countries.
+The war is widely recognised as the worst conflict in Europe since WWII and adds to the estimated 32 million people worldwide who have been displaced across borders as a result of persecution, conflict, violence and human rights violations (UNHCR, 2021).
 Of this, approximately 10 million are of working age, highlighting the centrality of employment and employability to successful integration.
-However, successful economic adjustment remains one of the most pressing challenges, with legal barriers to accessing the labour market, language and recertification requirements, challenges matching talent to appropriate vacancies, and discrimination commonly cited as key constraints (UNCR, 2020; OECD and UNHCR, 2018).
+However, successful economic adjustment remains one of the most pressing challenges, with legal barriers to accessing the labour market, language and recertification requirements, challenges matching talent to appropriate vacancies, and discrimination commonly cited as key constraints (UNCR, 2021; OECD and UNHCR, 2018).

 CHRO and other stakeholder views on Refugee Employment and Employability